 South Shore Lawyers with Decades of Experience Representing Injured Pedestrians and Cyclists in Massachusetts

 Pedestrian and cycling accidents often result in serious injuries.
 Rarely does one walk away from these accidents and return to work in a short period of time.
 Because of this, it is important to consult an experienced South Shore personal injury lawyer.
-Protect your rights and have this discussion before you speak with the other driver’s insurance company.
+Protect your rights and have this discussion before you speak to anyone.
+Remember, it is not in your best interest to speak with the other driver’s insurer directly.

 After a pedestrian or bike crash, contact McGowan & Associates immediately if you are able.
 We can advise you of your legal rights for seeking compensation from the driver and work with police to conduct an immediate investigation before evidence is lost.
 Our attorneys are experienced at examining crash scenes and asking the critical questions.
 The hours and minutes after a pedestrian crash in particular are critical; 1 out of 5 pedestrians are hit by a hit-and-run driver.

 Pursuing Compensation After a Crash

 When a pedestrian or cyclist is injured, our attorneys understand the trauma and stress on victims and their families.
 We are ready to guide you, starting by answering questions about insurance coverage.
 First, pedestrians and cyclists who are injured may seek Personal Injury Protection (PIP) benefits from the driver’s auto insurance company.
 Massachusetts is a no-fault state and drivers carry up to $8,000 in PIP benefits to pay for initial medical bills, lost wages and other causes.

 Pedestrian Accidents on the South Shore

 Pedestrians are the most likely to be injured and killed when drivers are negligent.
 Across the U.S., 20 percent of all traffic fatalities are pedestrians, according to the National Safety Council.